rafaelprietocuriel/TravelPatterns9-11/README.md

 - SocialcontactMatrix

 Corresponds to a 19 X 19 table, where cell i,j = 1 if i and j are connected in the social contact network.
-The table was obtained in the UCINET software datasets.
+The data was collected by Krebs, V.E.
+(2002).
+Mapping networks of terrorist cells.
+Connections 24.3: 43-52 and is openly available on the UCINET website (https://sites.google.com/site/ucinetsoftware/datasets/covert-networks/911-hijackers).
 Columns and rows are labelled with the name corresponding to the column "n" on the Attributes table.
+The data was symmetrized.

 # How to cite
 If you use this database, please cite it as below: